Codecademy/docs/content/cybersecurity/concepts/virus/virus.md

   - 'paths/fundamentals-of-cybersecurity'
 ---

-A **virus** is a type of computer program that can replicate and infect a system with malicious code.
-Computer viruses have two main functions: propagation and destruction.
-Propagation is when a virus self-replicates by placing a copy of itself into other programs across a network.
-Destruction refers to the damage a computer virus can cause to your computer by deleting files or reformatting your hard drive.
+A **virus** is a type of computer program that can infect a system with malicious code and replicate itself.
+Computer viruses have two main functions:

+1. Destruction refers to the damage a computer virus can cause to a computer by deleting files or reformatting the hard drive.
+2. Propagation is when a virus self-replicates by placing a copy of itself into other programs across a network.

 ## Virus In-Use